cga57/final-project/README.md

 Running the program writes a lot of information to terminal which is where the bulk of the interesting information is.
 It also produces a folder called `output` which contains some relevant information from running the program

+## Glossary
+Please note that terms related to sentimental analysis usually ends with `pn` or `pnn`.
+This differentiates our two sentimental analysis models where `pn` refers to `Postive Negative` only dataset and `pnn` refers to `Postive Neutral Negative` dataset

 ## Credits/Sources
 ### Dataset